-In the Spirit of Saint Brigid of Ireland, I offer Peace and Blessings to All who visit this humble hearth.
+In the Spirit of Brigid of Ireland, I offer Peace and Blessings to All who visit this humble hearth.
 May you find here a comforting space of light, warmth, and welcome for your soul.

 Aside from the sense of comfort and rest accompanying the imagery of the hearth; I also love the word itself; how the words “heart” and “earth” are both contained therein.
 You will find the themes of heart and earth appear often in my writings.